 Remember, Nestlé has no interest in investing in or marketing third-party certified coffee, so it’s worth repeating we get from Nestlé:

-- around 50,000 tons of coffee sourced under their mystery Nespresso AAA guidelines
+- around 50,000 tons of coffee sourced under their Nespresso AAA guidelines, with a low bar for inclusion

 - plus 71,493 tons sourced under the dubiously-meaningful 4C code of conduct,